 There is yet more forest to walk through...

 ...until 12.8 kilometers, when the lane turns to pavement, you walk up a slight hill, passing an historic washing area on your right, called a lavadero, then you turn left to join the OU-0110 in the hamlet of Quintela.
 The sign for the OU-0110 says one kilometer left to go to Xunqueira de Ambía.

 There is a bar here in Quintela, according to some maps/information, but I do not recall seeing one.
 The albergue in Xunqueira de Ambía is only about a kilometer away from this juncture.

 You only walk on the OU-0110 for a bit more than 100 meters, and the Camino picks up a side road, to the right at kilometer 12.9 on the Camino Sanabrés from Vilar de Barrio to Xunqueira de Ambía.

 Here is a close-up of the signage, at the turn off the OU-0110.
-The stylized pilgrim and his staff, on the carving was sweet!
+The stylized pilgrim and his staff on the carving were sweet!
 The tall sign says one kilometer to the albergue, but it is actually a bit less.

 The quiet lane again walks the pilgrimage traveler through a lush wooded area.